Table of Contents

 Sickness and Disability Insurance

-The social statute of the self-employed includes a sickness and disability insurance that covers health care and incapacity for work.
+The social statute of the self-employed includes a sickness and disability insurance that provides reimbursement of healthcare expenses and benefits due to incapacity for work.

 Healthcare

-Insurance against incapacity for work is specifically designed for self-employed workers.
-It provides you with a replacement income in case you need to pause your professional activity due to illness or an accident, under certain conditions:
+Insurance against incapacity for work provides you with a replacement income in case you need to pause your professional activity due to illness or an accident, under certain conditions:

 Mental Well-Being